 2g of reishi powder as a tea has been shown to bring down serum bilirubin levels of Hepatitis B (McKenna, D.J., et al., 2011).
 It is the steroids in reishi that bring about a reduction in inflammation of the liver and hepatitis infections (Chaput, M., 2013).

 Reishi as a Prebiotic and Probiotic

 Reishi is an important prebiotic that can be used for feeding and growing healthy gut bacteria.
-It is because it is so rich in polysaccharides that it is such a super prebiotic, the terpenoids and phenols in it as well as fibre content also aid in feeding good bacteria in the gut.
+It is because it is so rich in polysaccharides that it is such a super prebiotic, the terpenoids and phenols in it as well as fiber content also aid in feeding good bacteria in the gut.
 When reishi is fermented it contains even higher levels of prebiotics, which particularly aids in the increase of bifidobacteria in the digestive system.
-The fermentation of reishi also adds probiotic cultures to the mushroom, such as lactobacillus, roseburia and lachnospiraceae.
-These cultures were present on the mushroom when it was fermented for over an 18 hour period (Jayachandran, M., et al., 2017).
+The fermentation of reishi also adds probiotic cultures to the mushroom, such as lactobacillus, roseburia, and lachnospiraceae.
+These cultures were present in the mushroom when it was fermented for over 18 hours (Jayachandran, M., et al., 2017).

 Wild Crafting and Harvesting Reishi

 When collecting reishi in the wild make sure to only harvest fresh conks, that are at full growth and have already lost their spores.
 The time varies on the species, some being harvested in early spring while others in late summer.
 Old reishi should not be harvested as they have the potential to contain mold and may be toxic.
 Though some varieties can be consumed fresh it is best to dehydrate the reishi and ones it is dry throw it in the freezer overnight to make sure that if there are any horned fungus beetle eggs they are destroyed (Marley, G., 2009).